-Official robe makers to the University are Étude Classique Phone 64 9 522 5241.
+Official robe makers to the University are Étude Classique www.etudeclassique.co.nz

 Part 9 Standard Qualification Regulations

 Section 1 Introduction

 - 1.1 These regulations define each type of qualification offered by the University. - 1.2 The definitions in these regulations are based on the New Zealand Register of Quality Assured Qualifications and the Handbook of the New Zealand Vice-Chancellors' Committee on University Academic Programmes. - 1.3 Specific qualifications are further defined by the individual programme regulations.